Living and Working in Hong Kong

 The cost of living

 The vast majority of shops are open every day.
-Generally, shops are open from 10:00am-8:00pm.
-But there are exceptions.
-Stores in busy retail areas like Causeway Bay and Tsim Sha Tsui stay open later, perhaps until 9:30pm.
-Those in Central, meanwhile, have usually closed their doors by 7:00pm.
+Generally, shops are open from 10:00am-9:00pm.
+But in most busy retail areas like Causeway Bay and Tsim Sha Tsui, they stay open till much later.
 Supermarkets stay open till 9pm or as late as 11pm, depending on the area.
-Many convenience stores are open 24 hours.
+Most convenience stores are open 24 hours.

-IKEA (www.ikea.com.hk) has four stores in Hong Kong.
+IKEA (www.ikea.com.hk) has a number of stores in Hong Kong selling affordable furnitures and accessories.
 Queens Road East in Wanchai is full of small furniture businesses that often compare well in terms of price and quality, and usually offer more custom options than IKEA.
 The ex-Portuguese enclave of Macau (now a Special Administrative Region like Hong Kong) is less than an hour away by ferry and features many specialists in reproduction Chinese furniture at affordable prices.
 Finally, due to the high turnover in ex-pats, you will often see classified ads for apartment clear-outs, where you can pick up a second-hand TV or dehumidifier for not much more than the price of taking it away.

 If you want to practise your Cantonese, the best place to go is a ‘wet’ market – a street market or covered municipal market selling fruit and veg, fish and meat.
 Some of the sights and smells are not for the faint-hearted, but these are the places to go for seasonal produce.
 Park’n’Shop and Wellcome are the two supermarket chains that dominate the high street – both also offer online shopping and home delivery.
 They sell a mix of imported and local foodstuffs which is heavily influenced by the neighbourhood: if there are a lot of ex-pats in the area, there’ll be a wider range of imported goods.
-Expensive, but hard to resist, are the upmarket international food halls: Great (Pacific Place), Oliver’s (Prince’s Building in Central) and CitySuper (Times Square and 2 IFC) are the places to go if you’re pining for something special from home.
+Expensive, but hard to resist, are the upmarket international food halls.

 Major banks are open from 9am to 4:30pm Monday to Friday, and 9am to 12:30pm on Saturday.
 They close on Sundays and public holidays.
-Some banks and branches are open slightly longer hours.
-Some banking services are not available an hour before closing.
+Some banks and branches open slightly longer hours.

 Banks and finance houses